 Here are the best neighborhoods in Los Angeles for 2018:

-Read on to see how we determined the places around Los Angeles that deserve a little bragging rights.
+Read on to see how we determined the places around Los Angeles that deserve a little bragging rights or maybe you’re interested in the worst neighborhoods in Los Angeles.

-How do you determine the best neighborhoods in Los Angeles for 2018?
+How do you determine the top neighborhoods in Los Angeles for 2018?

 In order to rank the best neighborhoods in Los Angeles, we had to determine what criteria defines a ‘best’.